SHVickers94/DemOn_Autouploader/README.md

 Open up ```RStudio``` (you never have to open ```R``` itself but it needs to be installed) and then open up the ```DemOn_Autouploader.R``` file into RStudio (file -> Open File...).
 Then set your working directory to the folder you downloaded from GitHub (Session -> Set Working Directory -> Choose Directory...)

 In the bottom left of ```RStudio``` go to the ```Terminal``` tab.
 In the terminal run the following (it will ask you for a password, when you type it in nothing will appear in the terminal but this is expected - it is just hidden.
-Enter your computer password and hit enter):
+Enter your system password and hit enter):

+Please note: Windows PC users do not need the 'sudo' prefix to these commands.

 1. To get latest version of Firefox into docker:
 ```sudo docker pull selenium/standalone-firefox```